 For the past few years, the location right next to Sushiholic on Broadway has been in flux.
 First it was a Chinese restaurant, then it because this HK-Style cafe spot and now, with the same owners, it specializes in Fried Chicken.
 I noticed the change quite awhile ago, but never did stop to check it out.
-However, after Sunday morning hockey, Kaiser Soze remarked th`at they had a $1.00 drumstick special from 11:00am - 3:00pm.
+However, after Sunday morning hockey, Kaiser Soze remarked th`at they had a $1.00 drumstick special from 11:00am - 3:00pm (No longer available).
 Okay, he had me at special as the cheap Asian in me kicked in like a moth to a flame.

 We decided to share 20 Fried Chicken Drumsticks amongst the 4 of us while we also ordered our individual dishes (they still serve the old menu as well).
 This was not knowing how big the freakin' drumsticks were!
 When they arrived on 3 plates, they looked as if the chicken was on the Barry Bonds diet.
 These were the most massive drumsticks I've ever seen in the city!
 The best part wasn't the price because these were actually very good.
 Sporting a crunchy and thin batter with completely rendered skin, it was love at first bite.
 Inside, the meat was succulent and juicy while mildly seasoned.
 Sure, not as flavourful as LA Chicken, but this was good in its own right.
 I would gladly pay regular price for these!